 My Citizens, I only rarely share my recipes for alcoholic beverages here on the blog, primarily for two reasons.
 One, they’re some of my best and I like to hold those close to the vest, and second because for some odd reason, my drink recipes rarely get as many likes or shares as my food recipes.
-Yes, even the vaunted TFD is not above seeking the approval of His beloved Citizens – all that said, this is indeed one of my favorites and it’s high time to share it, likes be damned! 😀
+Yes, this is indeed one of my favorites and it’s high time to share it, likes be damned! 😀

 The Mai Tai is a cocktail based on rum, Curaçao liqueur, orgeat syrup, and lime juice, associated with Polynesian-style settings.
 Victor J. Bergeron claimed to have invented the Mai Tai in 1944 at his restaurant, Trader Vic’s, in Oakland, California.

 The name was allegedly taken from maita’i, the Tahitian word for “good” or “excellence”, although the drink is usually spelled as two words, sometimes hyphenated or capitalized.

 Most current recipes for Mai Tais based on Trader Vic’s 1944 recipe include rum, lime juice, orgeat syrup, and orange liqueur (typically orange curaçao).
 Any deviation from this specific combination of ingredients is an abomination in the eyes of your God, your Country and Your Dictator.
 DON’T DEVIATE! 🙂

 While purists correctly point out that you can’t really alter the classic recipe for a Mai Tai (although a SLIGHT variation in the amount of some ingredients is acceptable), you do have flexibility in the brands of liquor you choose and the overall quality of the ingredients you use.